 You can save your steps and skip the south tower — it’s the same view but behind windows. :)

 Postcard perfect view of the water jet on Lake Geneva!

 5. Have a Picnic in the Park

-Pull up a blanket or sit on the world’s longest wooden bench, grab some snacks from Migros or Coop and spend a lovely afternoon in the park or along the lake.
+Pull up a blanket or sit on the world’s longest wooden bench, grab some snacks from Migros or Coop and spend a lovely afternoon in the park or on the shores of Lake Geneva.
 On a nice day you’ll see all the locals doing it!

 6. See the United Nations

 The European Headquarters of the United Nations is in Geneva, Switzerland.
 To many, the name Geneva is associated with peace and human rights.
 A particular state of mind prevails with the locals and gives Geneva a unique aura, known as the Geneva Spirit.

 The Red Cross is an international humanitarian movement with over 97 million volunteers, members and staff worldwide.
 Their mission is to protect human life, ensure respect for all human beings, and to prevent and alleviate human suffering.

 In Geneva you can see the very first Red Cross building and visit the museum, which offers you a stirring looking into the history of humanitarian action.
 Interactive exhibitions display 150 years of humanitarian history and allow you to track current Red Cross operations around the world.